carbonblack/cbc-binary-toolkit/README.md

 <br>
 **Release Date:** N/A

-The Carbon Black Cloud Binary Toolkit provides a system of processing incoming SHA256 hashes by integrating with the Universal Binary Store (UBS) on the Carbon Black Cloud (CBC).
+The Carbon Black Cloud Binary Toolkit provides a system of processing incoming SHA256 hashes by integrating with the Unified Binary Store (UBS) on the Carbon Black Cloud (CBC).

 ## Support